 None of those, but each is important for the core goal of the Forum, which is skills engagement.
 The Forum’s curriculum is singularly designed to allow students to fine-tune their cognitive skills and develop their core of non-cognitive skills.
 This combination will help students advance toward higher-level academic coursework, internships, and be effectively prepared for future employers and graduate programs.

 As skills engagement is the core goal of the Forum, social innovation is the vehicle for learning these skills through experience.
 Student teams propose ideas that are practical and well researched.
 Only a limited number of students will immediately be interested in social innovation per se, so social projects are vehicles for students to develop key skills and mindsets around integrating academic knowledge and social impact.
 The UN-SDGs act as a framework for interdisciplinary and critical thinking allowing students to address the challenges that cut across multiple dimensions of human life--material, economic, environmental, social, cultural, technical, political, medical, aesthetic, and moral.

-All Honors College students are trained in the Forum, and then employ their experience and knowledge in advanced research and fellowship programs, start-up incubators like the Honors College Innovation Lab, in global humanitarian entrepreneurship commitments, in dedicated service work, and in preparation for their own Honors College Capstone projects.
+All Honors College students are trained in the Forum, and then employ their experience and knowledge in advanced research and fellowship programs, in global humanitarian entrepreneurship commitments, in dedicated service work, and in preparation for their own Honors College Capstone projects.

 The Honors College stands for Curiosity, Knowledge, and Purpose.
 The Forum in turn is structured around three modules: drawing on the curiosity of students to identify global issues; challenging students to propose socially innovative solutions to these issues by harnessing the full body of their knowledge through active research; and having student teams present well-researched, innovatively designed, and socially purposeful ideas for the betterment of society.